Guzaarish (film): Plot

 Ethan Mascarenhas is a former magician who is a quadriplegic.
 He becomes the Radio Jockey of an FM Station called Radio Zindagi.
 His show spreads magic, hope, and laughter through his irrepressible wit and humor to every listener and caller, making it difficult to imagine that this is a man who has been immobilized with a spinal injury for the last fourteen years.
 His nurse, Sofia D'Souza, has been accompanying him for the past twelve years.

 On the fourteenth anniversary of his accident, Ethan decides to file an appeal to the court for mercy killing.
 Ethan takes the help of his best friend and lawyer, Devyani Dutta, to support his appeal.
-Devyani understands Ethan's appeal and agrees to his reasoning and decides to support him in his cause.
+Devyani understands Ethan's appeal, agrees to his reasoning and decides to support him in his cause.
 Surprising everyone with her stance, Ethan's mother Isabel Mascarenhas also supports him in his petition, backing her son's demand.
 Ethan's physician, Dr. Nayak, who has consistently persuaded him to retract his case, finally relents to Ethan's appeal when he realizes that the friend in him is much stronger than the medic.
 Meanwhile, a young man named Omar Siddiqui enters Ethan's life to learn magic from him as he considers him to be the greatest of magicians.
 Impressed by his love for magic, Ethan agrees to pass on his legacy to Omar.
 Later, Omar confesses to Ethan that he is the son of Yassar Siddiqui, who happens to be responsible for causing Ethan's accident.
 Ethan knew of this the entire time, yet that didn't come in the way of passing his legacy to Omar.

 On the day of verdict Ethan's plea is rejected by the court, saying that although the court sympathises with Ethan and understands his reasons for filing the petition, the legal code of the country cannot be violated in any circumstance.
 Ethan spends his time alone in his empty home, while Sofia was forcibly taken back by her husband.
 When Sofia returns, she confesses to Ethan that she got a divorce from her husband and tells him that she will help him end his life, whatever the consequences be as Ethan means more to her.
 On hearing her words, Ethan realises how much Sofia loves him.
 He proposes to her and Sofia accepts.

-Ethan throws a farewell party for their friends and guests, where Ethan speaks about everyone who has meant very dear to him and finally tells everyone about his and Sofia's love.
+Ethan throws a farewell party for their friends and guests, where he speaks about everyone who has meant very dear to him and finally tells everyone about his and Sofia's love.
 Ethan says that he will be dying a happy man with no regrets and a heart full of Sofia's love, and bids all goodbye.
 At these words, all the guests embrace him, with Ethan laughing heartily.